 Increasing interconnectivity of devices makes this kind of security essential to your business.
 According to a recent Symantec Security Threat report, there are 25 connected devices per 100 people in the U.S. with a projection of approximately 200 billion connected devices globally by 2020.

 Internet security refers to the protection of data exchanged in browsers and is also connected to security pertaining to web-based applications.
-A high level of undesired traffic on the web requires Internet Security to include firewalls, antispyware, and antimalware.
+A high level of undesired traffic on the web requires internet security to include firewalls, anti-spyware and anti-malware.

 Studies also show that managing changes related to firewalls often requires a significant degree of manpower.
 Security management firm Firemon’s 2019 State of the Firewall Report revealed 72% of participants in the survey said they have multiple teams involved in approving or processing an ordinary change request, which is often made in order to make firewalls more efficient.
 This report also revealed there is still significant room for improvement in terms of visibility: 12% of participants said they don’t know when a misconfigured firewall creates a problem on a network.

-What Is The Difference Between IT Security & Information Security?
+Differences Between IT Security & Information Security

 IT security measures are designed to protect the devices or other locations on which you store sensitive data, whereas information security refers to the process of keeping this personal information itself private.
 Cybersecurity is also different from IT security as it relates specifically to criminal activity facilitated online; however, both types of security frequently overlap.

-Other common types of IT security include application security (i.e. evaluating an application’s code, pinpointing vulnerabilities in software) and cloud security.
+Other common types of security include application security (i.e. evaluating an application’s code, pinpointing vulnerabilities in software), and cloud security.
 The latter of these can help make Software-as-a-Service (SaaS) applications more secure.
 To track how you are protecting all your assets, create an IT security checklist and conduct training sessions to ensure all employees are thoroughly informed and compliant.

 According to statistics from the security news website CSO, 94% of malware is delivered via email.
 Your organization’s email server protection requires all employees to be able to recognize attacks, such as phishing.